 Phonics, spelling and grammar may also be a focus for homework when it is appropriate for the class or individual.

 At Rhyl we strive to ensure that parents and carers are involved with their child’s education.
-Families in EYFS and KS1 are invited to weekly workshops that support the teaching of reading and phonics.
-Please speak or the class teacher or the Literacy Leader to find out more about how to support your child’s reading skills and to develop their reading for pleasure.
+Families in EYFS and KS1 are invited to weekly workshops that support the teaching of reading and our use of the Little Wandle Letters and Sounds phonics scheme.
+Please speak to the class teacher, Early Reading Leader or the Literacy Leader to find out more about how to support your child’s reading skills and to develop their reading for pleasure.